marthoc/GarHAge/README.md

 ### HASS Automation Workaround

-_Testing has shown that the MQTT platforms in Home Assistant sometimes do not update the status of an entity (such as the cover or binary sensor) in accordance with a retained message on the status topic on HASS start or restart.
+_Testing has shown that the MQTT platform in Home Assistant sometimes does not update the status of an entity (such as the cover or binary sensor) in accordance with a retained message on the status topic on HASS start or restart.
 This can leave the cover entity in an "unknown" state, and the binary sensor may show "closed" even if the door is open._

 _The entities will, however, update to show the correct state when the door next changes state and GarHAge publishes the state to the door's status topic._